 St. Barths is lush in tropical fruit like bananas, mangos, papayas, pineapples, passion fruit, corossols, and much more.
 This delicious bounty is reflected in the island’s exotic culinary flavors, be it a side of grilled fruit or a refreshing salad by the beach.

-For those with a soft spot for fresh-squeezed fruit cocktails, be sure to swing by O’Corail, a relaxed beach hangout neighboring Le Sereno.
-Here you’ll find everything from pineapple to banana to passion fruit drinks, blended with or without alcohol—depending on your day’s plans of course.
+For those with a soft spot for fresh-squeezed fruit cocktails, be sure to swing by Kaz à Juice.
+Here you’ll find everything from pineapple to banana to passion to detox fruit drinks, blended in front of you.

 Another delicious option is to visit a local produce market, like Le Ti-Marche in Lorient.
 Stocked with fresh fruit from St. Barths and its neighboring islands, it’s everything you need to make a fresh salad or midday snack before heading to the beach.